pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 15

 16@end
 ```

 ## Get Message Reactions (builder pattern)

-Requires Message Persistence.
+Requires Message Persistence (enable in Admin Portal).

 Get a list of message actions in a channel.
-Returns actions sorted by action timetoken (ascending).
+Returns actions sorted by action timetoken in ascending order.

 ### Method(s)

-To get Message Actions you can use the following method(s) in the Objective-C SDK:
+To get Message Actions:

 ```
 `1fetchMessageActions()